luna404/HeRAMS-UserManual/UserGuide_en.md

 ## Login
 Follow the steps below to access the HeRAMS platform.
 1. Open the link https://herams.org in your browser.
 It is recommended to user either FireFox or Chrome.
-2. A pop-up window will appear prmpting you to enter your username (email) and password.
+2. A pop-up window will appear prompting you to enter your username (email) and password.
 For new users, please follow the instruction [here](#create-user-account) to create your account.
 3. Enter you username (email) and password in the designated fields and click the *login*
  <img src="/media/images/bt_login.png" height="20" align="top"></img>  button.